Network based security systems

 Security Level 1

-The goal of level 1 is the foreclosure of systems against the Internet.
-The basic principle is that connections initiated internally can be answered from the outside.
-A connection-initiation from the Internet is not possible.
-This principle applies equally to private and public IP addresses.
+The goal of Level 1 is to isolate systems from the internet.
+The principle is that responses can be made to connections initiated from within, but initiating a connection from the outside is not possible.
+This principle applies to both private and public IP addresses.

-If a service must be accessible from all source IP addresses world-wide, the implementation can be made via NATVS +, an application self-developed by SCC.
-NATVS + has a user interface, which allows the DNSVS administrators of the respective address range to independently manage their firewall rules.
-Attempts to open ports listed above as “generally blocked at the Internet” uplink are ineffective.
-The activation of changes to the firewalls made in NATVS + is automated every second hour at the even hours.
+If a service should be accessible with all source IP addresses worldwide, the activation is done via NATVS+, a self service portal developed by the SCC.
+NATVS+ has a user interface that allows the DNSVS operators of the respective address range to independently manage their activations.
+Activations for ports blocked at the internet uplink are ineffective.
+The changes made in NATVS+ are automatically transferred to the firewalls every hour.

 Security Level 2